-CHEER Plan for Managing the Holidays with Aging Parents
+Managing the Holidays With Aging Parents

-1. CHECK on your older loved one’s well-being.
+1. CHECK on your parent’s well-being.

-2. HELP your loved ones stay engaged.
+2. HELP your senior loved one stay engaged.

-3. EMPOWER your loved one to live independently.
+3. EMPOWER your parent to live independently.

 4. ENJOY your time together.

-5. REMINISCE with loved ones.
+5. REMINISCE with parents and senior loved ones.

-You can also receive professional insight from our senior living experts who can help you start the “tough conversation” with your aging parents about their decisions for retirement, their care and end-of-life wishes.
+You can also receive professional insight from our senior living experts who can help you start the “tough conversation” with your aging parents about their decisions for their care and end-of-life wishes.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.